PlusToolkit/plustoolkit.github.io/sourcecode.md

 - [PlusToolkit](https://github.com/PlusToolkit): Organization containing all Plus toolkit repositories.

 Plus toolkit contains three main repositories:
 - [PlusLib](https://github.com/PlusToolkit/PlusLib/): Library that contains all data acquisition and processing implementation.
-It contains a few sipmle tools and test applications but primarily intended to be linked into software applications.
+It contains a few simple tools and test applications but primarily intended to be linked into software applications.
 - [PlusApp](https://github.com/PlusToolkit/PlusApp/): Software applications with graphical user interface that use PlusLib to make features available to end users.
 - [PlusBuild](https://github.com/PlusToolkit/PlusBuild/): Small project that downloads and builds PlusLib, PlusApp and all their dependencies (VTK, ITK, etc.).